23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

-This isn't necessarily an additional task you hand over to your receptionist.
+This isn't necessarily an additional task you hand over to your medical staff.

 You’re paying them to do their job, but that job is likely not marketing.
 To ensure your medical practice has the most effective content possible, consider finding a content creator that specializes in healthcare digital marketing.

 Open a YouTube account for your practice video marketing.
 If you already have one, great!
 Upload a short video with whatever technology you have available (your iPhone, Flip camera, etc.).
 It doesn’t have to be anything fancy — it could just be you talking for two minutes about a service you offer.
 Pro-tip: Grab a little mic that you can plugin to your phone so it picks your speaking up better.

 18. Obtain high quality and relevant backlinks to your website

 Google is all about offering results that are quality and relevant (well, so they say).